Need a refresher or want to see how to use RefWorks 2.0?

-Can I still keep my database after I graduate or leave the university?
+Can I still keep my reference records after I graduate or leave the university?

 Can I share my database/folder with colleagues outside our institution?
 Yes, using RefShare, you can share a folder or your entire database, be sure to add the proxy URL prefix to beginning of the RefShare URL to ensure that your colleagues can access your folder when they are off-campus.
 Or, if your colleague is not a CUA community member, the best way would be to export your reference data into a format that is compatible with their reference management system (RefWorks-Tagged format, BibTeX, ProCite, Reference Manager, EndNote, or any other program that supports the RIS Format -- as well as XML and Tab Delimited) consulting the directions for Exporting a Database for more information